progsysseminar15/progsys/writeups/SchleierSmith15.md

   an overview/sense of how every one else does this.
     * Is this view of events new?
 It seems that the ability to play back history is new-ish
     * A lot of companies already use shadow traffic to implement testing, which is a bit similar

+### Michael Andersen

+I found the central idea in this paper pretty straightforward: decouple input events from processing with an infinite event log.
+This allows you to replay the log for testing purposes.
+This pattern is pretty common in a variety of areas, but I gather it is new for machine learning.

+I am not sure that the approach is completely sound, however.
+I did not understand how "future" entries in the log are valid if the algorithm has changed.
+For example say I change the algorithm to only recommend dark haired people.
+This means that from that point forward, real events would only ever have accepts or rejects of dark haired people, because the user would never be presented with anyone else.
+A played back stream however, will have events for all sorts of people, because the events are in response to a different set of recommendations.

+I think that problem is true in general: using log replay to test development only works well if the contents of the log are uncorrelated with the developmental changes.